Federated Data-Efficient Instruction Tuning for Large Language Models: Related Work

-Existing research shows that LLMs learn knowledge primarily from pretraining, and can be taught to produce better outputs with a limited amount of instruction data \cite{zhou2023lima}.
-Some works focus on using fewer data samples to achieve tuning results similar to or even better than those obtained with the full dataset \cite{survey-wang2024survey-selection}, from the perspective of data quality \cite{zhou2023lima,lu2023instag,cui2023ultrafeedback,chen2024data,li2024from,li2024Superfiltering} or representativeness \cite{chen2023maybe,wu2023self}.
+\paragraph{Data-Efficient LLM Instruction Tuning} Existing studies show that LLMs learn knowledge primarily from pretraining, and can be taught to produce better outputs with a limited amount of instruction data \cite{zhou2023lima}.
+Some studies achieve comparable or better tuning results using fewer samples by focusing on data quality or the representativeness of data samples.

-Quality-oriented works either filter out low-quality samples from the training set by heuristics \cite{chen2024data}, quality indicators \cite{li2024from,chen2024data} and the assistance of third-party LLMs \cite{li2024Superfiltering}, or curating a small set of high-quality samples by manual efforts \cite{zhou2023lima} and third-party LLMs \cite{lu2023instag,cui2023ultrafeedback}.
-Methods based on heuristics or quality indicators \cite{chen2024data,li2024from} may only filter out a limited number of data samples, and methods based on manual efforts \cite{zhou2023lima} or third-party LLMs \cite{li2024Superfiltering,lu2023instag,cui2023ultrafeedback} are unsuitable for cross-device FL due to potential privacy leakage.
+Quality-oriented works either filter out low-quality samples by heuristics \cite{chen2024data}, quality indicators \cite{li2024from,chen2024data} or third-party LLMs \cite{li2024Superfiltering}, or curate high-quality samples by manual efforts \cite{zhou2023lima} or third-party LLMs \cite{lu2023instag,cui2023ultrafeedback}.
+Methods based on heuristics or quality indicators can filter out a limited number of samples.
+Manual or third-party LLM-based methods are unsuitable for FL due to privacy risks.

-Representativeness-based works select a few representative data with clustering algorithms for tuning, to achieve the effect of learning the knowledge from the entire dataset \cite{chen2023maybe,wu2023self}.
-These methods can filter out a substantial amount of data, retaining less than 5\% of the full dataset, enhancing the efficiency of LLM tuning significantly.
-However, applying coreset selection methods to federated instruction tuning still has shortcomings.
-On the one hand, existing methods usually extract data features for clustering by simply using the features from the last layer of the Transformer \cite{chen2023maybe,wu2023self,li2024from}, which may lead to a suboptimal feature space to distinguish coresets.
-On the other hand, the nature of FL where data does not leave the device prevents existing methods from being deeply integrated into FL, such as detecting data redundancy across clients.
+Representativeness-based works select a few representative samples by clustering algorithms, filtering out much of the data while retaining tuning accuracy (e.g., more than 95\% of the dataset) \cite{chen2023maybe,wu2023self}.
+However, existing coreset selection methods have shortcomings in FL contexts: 1) the nature of FL, where data stays on the device, prevents existing methods from being fully integrated, such as detecting data redundancy across clients.
+2) existing methods often extract data features for clustering using only the last layer of the Transformer \cite{chen2023maybe,wu2023self,li2024from}, which may result in a suboptimal feature space to distinguish coresets.

-Our approach, \app, is designed for federated instruction tuning based on coreset selection.
-It is characterized by a two-layer data selection framework that progressively eliminates the intra-client and inter-client data redundancy, based on the fused features from all Transformer layers with different levels of abstraction.